 These are not the kind of cartoons you find in your local newspaper.
-Unless it was printed in around 1550.
+Unless the paper dates back to 1550.
 And was the size of your garage.
-No, these are Jan Vermeyen’s paintings documenting Charles V’s Tunis campaign.
+No, these are Jan Cornelisz Vermeyen’s paintings documenting Charles V’s Tunis campaign.

 - Set of ten huge pictures full of graphic details

 - Think of Vermeyen as an official war photographer of the 16th century

 - See also: